Dee-Oyinda/Global-Superstore-Sales-Analysis/README.md

 - India with a total profit of €48K
 - And China with a total profit of €46K

-### Nigeria’s Performance in 2014 Compared to other Arican Countries:
+### Nigeria’s Performance in 2014 Compared to other African Countries:

 - Nigeria is among the lowest in Africa with a sum profit of €-23k.
 Findings on this revealed high shipping costs and high discount rate as root cause

 ### Least Profitable Subcategory Product in Southeast Asia:

-- Tables are the least protitable products, especially in Indonesia generating a sum profit of €-10.6k
+- Tables are the least profitable products, especially in Indonesia generating a sum profit of €-10.6k

 ### Least Profitable US City: